maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

     git clone git@github.com:maxxiimo/base-css.git

 Setting up our CSS is pretty straightforward.
-Basically, all you have to do is copy into your project the cloned files and subfolders exactly as they are laid out, in their entirety.
-You will only need to replace the blank `application.scss` file, otherwise you should have no other files in your stylesheets directory, unless you forgot to delete `application.css` when setting up Compass.
+Basically, all you have to do is copy and merge into your project the cloned files and subfolders exactly as they are laid out, in their entirety.
+If you followed the Compass set up the only file that will be replaced is `application.scss`.

 Your stylesheet file structure should now look like this: